On This Page...

 Counselling Face-to-Face or on Skype Video.

-Dean practices counselling in person (face-to-face, in his Portsmouth practice) or online using Skype video (read more…).
+Dean practices counselling in person (face-to-face, in his Havant practice) or online using Skype video (read more…).
 Full services (couples, individuals, groups) are provided in both locations/media.

-When a couple relationships suffer conflicts & breakdowns and partners wish to engage a professional to help them understand what may be going on, couples may prefer to work with someone who remains neutral, doesn’t side with one partner or the other, and assists the partners in supporting them discover their own resolutions to their relationship problems.
+When a couple’s relationship suffers conflicts & breakdowns and partners wish to engage a professional to help them understand what may be going on, couples may prefer a counsellor who remains neutral.
+Neutrality means that the counsellor side with one partner (or the other), and is someone who assists the partners in discovering their own resolutions to their relationship problems (rather than to make “have you tried this” prescriptions).

 Couples choose counselling when the usual way they handle their relationship conflicts is no longer up to the job.
 Some relationships struggle to manage certain conflicts for years until something changes. his might be due to a negative recent event (affair, trust, life events etc), or one from years ago that can no longer be ignored.
 Infidelity, mistrust, life stages, birth, ageing, death, wishing to separate etc. are just a few of the many reasons why couples choose a couple relationship counsellor.